Canyon Overlook Trail Zion: Your Ultimate 2026 Guide

 The Canyon Overlook Trail Zion Parking Puzzle

 This is where most visitors encounter their biggest hurdle.
-The parking area for the Canyon Overlook Trail is extremely limited, with only about 10-12 spots.
+The parking area for the Canyon Overlook Trail is extremely limited, with only about 10-12 designated spots.
 It’s located directly off Highway 9, immediately after exiting the Zion-Mount Carmel Tunnel if you’re coming from the east, or before entering if you’re coming from the west.
+This scarcity of parking means arriving at the trailhead requires strategic planning.

 Best Time to Visit Canyon Overlook Zion